deckhouse/deckhouse/modules/402-ingress-nginx/docs/EXAMPLES.md

 ```

 Deploy the _IngressNginxController_ resource:
-* The **network.deckhouse.io/l2-load-balancer-name** annotation specifies the name _L2LoadBalancer_ (in the example _L2LoadBalancer_ with the name _ingress_ was created in the previous step)
+* The **network.deckhouse.io/l2-load-balancer-name** annotation specifies the name of _L2LoadBalancer_ resource.
-* The **network.deckhouse.io/l2-load-balancer-external-ips-count** annotation specifies how many addresses will be allocated from the pool described in _L2LoadBalancer_
+* The **network.deckhouse.io/l2-load-balancer-external-ips-count** annotation specifies how many addresses will be allocated from the pool described in _L2LoadBalancer_.

 ```yaml
 apiVersion: deckhouse.io/v1